grahamhagenah/portfolio/src/projects/scant-goods.md

 ## Introduction to Remix

 <a href="https://remix.run/" target="_blank">Remix</a> provides a powerful and efficient platform for building full-stack applications, with a focus on developer productivity, code quality, performance, security, and testing.
-As someone who primarily works with JavaScript and front-end technologies, it was empowering to be in control of the full-stack.
-Remix makes it easy to interact with the server to get data into components.
-I didn't have to worry about keeping client-side state in sync with the server.
-By setting state with mutations, the loaders take over to refetch the most up-to-date data and make updates to your component views.
+As someone who primarily works with JavaScript and front-end technologies, it was empowering to be in control of the full stack.
+Remix makes interacting with the server to get data into components easy.
+I didn't have to worry about keeping the client-side state in sync with the server.
+By setting the state with mutations, the loaders take over to fetch the most up-to-date data and make updates to the component views.
 Remix is a perfect tool for applications with highly interactive user interfaces like this one.

 ## How Data Flows in Remix

-A key concept that I grappled with was data flow, how it differs from approaches I've used in the past, and the innovative possibilities it enables.
-It took some experimentation to understand the relationship between <em>Loaders</em>, <em>Components</em>, and <em>Actions</em>, but once I got it working I was able to synchronize data across the newtork, client-side and server-side.
+A critical concept that I grappled with was data flow, how it differs from approaches I've used in the past, and the innovative possibilities it enables.
+It took some experimentation to understand the relationship between <em>Loaders</em>, <em>Components</em>, and <em>Actions</em>, but once I got it working, I was able to synchronize data across the network, client-side and server-side.

 In this case, the loader returns an array of all the <em>complete</em> and <em>incomplete</em> items associated with a particular group.

 ```js
 export async function loader({ request }: LoaderArgs) {